-Roll a portion of the wax paper over log and begin to lightly squeeze to form thinner log.
+Roll a portion of the wax paper over the log and begin to lightly squeeze to form a thinner log.

 The flavor experience is a mix between a tootsie roll and fudge, and oh so good!
-Eat immediately and store leftovers in freezer or refrigerator.
-These are terrific Halloween treats or a dessert for anytime of the year.
+Eat immediately and store leftovers in the freezer or refrigerator.
+These are terrific Halloween treats or a dessert for any time of the year.